Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 The western gorilla, also scientifically called Gorilla gorilla is one of the two species of gorillas the other one being Eastern gorillas.
 The Western gorilla specie is further divided into two subspecies that is the western lowland gorilla and the Cross river gorilla.

-The Western Gorilla inhabits the low land rainforests of Central and West Africa with a significant population of them found in Cameroon, Gabon, Central African Republic, Democratic Republic of the Congo and Nigeria, a home for Cross River gorillas.
+The Western Gorilla inhabits the lowland rainforests of Central and West Africa with a significant population of them found in Cameroon, Gabon, Central African Republic, Democratic Republic of the Congo, and Nigeria, a home for Cross River gorillas.

 The Western Gorilla prefers inhabiting less dense forests, particularly the lowland tropical rainforests and swampy regions which are featured with an abundance of food resources.

-The western gorilla Classification
+The Western Gorilla Classification

 Order: Primates